Modules

 • dyn (Dynamical_system) – The initial dynamical system.

-A dictionary whose values are tuples with 2 elements:
+A list whose values are tuples with 2 elements:

 1. The sympy symbol of a parameter,